 The Board authorizes the establishment of petty cash funds under the control of designated employees in district buildings.

-Each responsible employee shall ensure that petty cash funds are spent only for designated purposes [1]
+Each responsible employee shall ensure that petty cash funds are spent only for designated purposes.[1]

-The person responsible for each petty cash fund shall prepare a monthly both of the disbursement of petty cash funds.
+The person responsible for each petty cash fund shall prepare a-monthly-total an annual report of the disbursement of petty cash funds.